mefrem/mefrem.github.io/_posts/2020-04-01-rings-strength.md

 ![Rings Strength Strong](/assets/images/rings/donnell-rings.jpg "Donnell Whittenburg performing the maltese on rings")

 Rings strength training constitutes the peak of bodyweight strength and conditioning.
 If you doubt it, [watch a minute of this video and come back](https://vimeo.com/101723280).
-Now that you're fully convinced, I'll lay out what rings strength training should look like by pointing out the goals and milestones you should be aiming for in your development.
+Now that you're fully convinced, I'll lay out what a lifetime of rings strength training might look like by pointing out the goals and milestones you should be aiming for in your development.

 ***A word on equipment***